CHOOSE LIFE (Suicide Resources)

 This page has resources specific to suicide prevention and loss.

-Losing a loved one or close friend to suicide can be traumatic.
+Losing a loved one or close friend to suicide is traumatic.
 Those who are grieving this type of loss are known as “Suicide Loss Survivors.”
-Visit Grief Resources for help.
+Visit these websites for resources:

 Can anyone take steps to help prevent a suicide?
 Yes!